-- The Tier I will have two divisions: - · Tier I Brian Fryer division (the new division) - Tier I Larry Wilson Division (the current Tier I) - Tier I Brian Fryer and Larry Wilson Division winners will both will be identified on the current Tier I plaque.
-If the Brian Fryer Category is confirmed after the two year trial, it will get its own perpetual plaque. - Any team from any Tier may register for Tier I Bryan Fryer division by the October 1 football registration deadline.
-Once a team declares their intention, they cannot rescind it after the deadline and are no longer eligible, that season, to compete at any other Tier level. - The number of teams allowed in the playoff structure will be to a maximum of eight teams.
-If more than eight teams declare, those teams will be seeded by the ranking committee to determine the eight teams moving into the play-off structure If less than 8 teams declare, a single game elimination play-off structure will be followed.
-All play-off structures will be seeded by the ranking committee.
-One or more Team(s) may get a bye in Provincial Ouarter-Finals - Teams must submit all game results into SRS as soon as possible after each - Provincial Quarter-Final games will avoid, when possible, having teams from the same region/league play against each other. - There is no limit to the number of regions/leagues that can declare into the Brian Fryer Division.
+- A. Tier I will have two divisions: - Tier I Brian Fryer Division - · Tier I Larry Wilson Division - B. Tier I Brian Fryer and Larry Wilson Division winners will both be identified on the current Tier I plaque.
+If the Brian Fryer Category is made permanent, it will get its own perpetual plaque. - C. Any Tier I, II, III or IV team may register for Tier I Brian Fryer by the October 1 football registration deadline.
+Once a team declares their intention, they cannot rescind it after the deadline and are no longer eligible, that season, to compete at any other classification. - D. There is no limit to the number of teams that can declare into Tier I Brian Fryer.
+The top 10 teams will be ranked in the first rankings, and the top 8 teams after the final rankings will move into the playoffs.
+Once the top 8 are finalized, they will be seeded, and a single game elimination playoff structure will be followed.